Project management brings many benefits to the endeavors that a company or an individual might plan.

 Scrum is a project management methodology that is mostly used by IT developers as it enables fast-paced innovation and value delivery.

 In Scrum, there are 4 main roles: product owner, development team, Scrum Master, and stakeholders.
 The product owner is responsible for general project management but they are not leading the development team in the traditional way that we see other project managers.
 With Scrum, the team gets a lot of say in what will or will not be done in a project.
-They also often pick which tasks they want to do and work on them independently.
+They are also often in control of their daily planners and get to pick which tasks they want to do and work on them independently.

 The Scrum project management process is divided into sprints.
 Each sprint is like a mini-project on its own with a defined set of goals and all the typical steps that a project consists of.
 There are 5 core meetings that are held each sprint which are called Scrum ceremonies, each following a different goal and helping the project thrive.